 Give yourself grace – let me just break it down for you.
 Even with all the planning in the world, you won’t be able to accomplish as much as you hope in the time you’ve given yourself.
 At least I typically can’t.
 Like most things in life, working on any project tends to take longer than you think it will.
 So, with that said, give yourself a break and don’t be hard on yourself when you don’t get as much accomplished as you had hoped.
 And don’t give yourself a hard time when you don’t get anything done for the day.
 Something I tell people that participate in my challenge is that they should congratulate themselves even with the small accomplishments.
 Which leads me to….

 Congratulate “small” accomplishments – every little bit of progress is still progress!
 Each new day is another opportunity to get more done.
 So, going along with giving yourself grace, take the time to celebrate each step towards having a less cluttered home.
 And then make a plan to do more the next day.

 Where To Start Decluttering When You Feel Overwhelmed

 We just went over how you can start decluttering when you feel overwhelmed by the whole thing.
 Then I shared my tips on what you can do so you can have a stress-free decluttering process.
 If you haven’t already signed up, my step by step decluttering challenge prevents decluttering overwhelm.
 And it’s FREE!
-Simply click the link to join the Kick Clutter To the Curb Decluttering Challenge and get started today.
+Simply click the link to join the Take Back My Space Decluttering Challenge and get started today.

 And please, take a few minutes and leave a comment below and let me know how these tips have helped you.